Homosexuality in the Qur'an and Hadith;

 lesbian behavior.
 Some obviously deal with effeminate men and "masculine women."

-The five references which seem to refer specifically same-sex behavior are:
+The five references that may refer to specifically same-sex behavior are:

 Sura 4:20-21: "Against those of your women who commit adultery,